msrofficial/Anilab-Mod/README.md

 ![Visitors](https://api.visitorbadge.io/api/visitors?path=msrofficial/Anilab-Mod&label=Visitors&labelColor=%2337d67a&countColor=%23555555&style=flat)

+## Latest Update – 16 Feb 2026
+- **AdBlock / Custom DNS Bypass added** – Now you can use the app with any private DNS (AdGuard, NextDNS) or VPN adblockers without seeing the "AdBlocker detected" warning.

 ## Key Mod Features
 - **Internal Player** – No more redirects to external apps (SPlayer).
 Stream directly inside the app.
-- **AdBlock / Custom DNS Bypass** – Completely removed the annoying "AdBlocker or custom DNS detected" restriction.
+- **AdBlock / Custom DNS Bypass [New]** – Completely removed the annoying "AdBlocker or custom DNS detected" restriction.
 Works smoothly with AdGuard, NextDNS, VPN adblockers, etc.
-  Latest update: 16 Feb 2026 – Added this bypass.
 - **All Ads Removed** – Enjoy completely ad-free experience with all in-app advertisements removed.
 - **Skip Intro/Outro** – Skip opening credits and endings with one tap.
 - **Dual Audio** – Subbed & dubbed options.